 What are the legislative requirements in respect of pre-notifying consignments moving from GB to NI?

 EU Regulation 2019/1013 Article 1(1) states that an operator moving animals and products must provide pre notification of that move at least one working day (i.e. 24 hours) prior to the expected arrival of the consignment.
 Article 1(2) of that regulation provides a derogation for consignments “where logistical constraints prevent compliance” with the 24 hour time limit to allow a period of pre-notification of at least 4 hours prior to the expected arrival of the consignment.
-In the context of the Northern Ireland Protocol these provisions apply to moves of such goods from GB-NI.

 What types of consignments are eligible for the 4 hour notification period for moves from GB-NI?